 I got my first summer job when I was 15 (working in a factory putting meat into the plastic packets you get in supermarkets).
 Since then I’ve been a barmaid, worked in factories and shops, worked in a betting shop, been a medical secretary, a personal assistant, worked in marketing for 20th Century Fox videos and DVDs and even spent a couple of months working for the NHS on a project based in Brixton Prison.

-Learning (and doing) new things all the time.
+Favourite thing to do in science Learning (and doing) new things all the time.

 I work as an epidemiologist at the Cancer Epidemiology Unit in Oxford.